-It's all about what works for Pinterest.
+It's all about Pinterest.
 Oh yes!
 And you too, of course!
 After all, I would definitely not be here without you.

-Packed with a nutty and oat-y crunch and warm, fall spices, these chocolate laden treats are a deceptively healthy treat.
+Packed with a nutty and oat-y crunch on the outside and with warm, fall spices in the inside, these chocolatey treats are deceptively a healthy treat.
 They're loaded healthy fat, protein and fiber.
-A scrumptious fall snack guaranteed to keep you full and satisfied.
+A scrumptious fall snack even the kiddos will love!

 Pumpkin Protein Dough Bites

 - Soak dates in a bowl of water 1 hour.

 - To a blender or food processor, add rolled oats, almonds, dates, pumpkin puree, protein powder, cinnamon and chocolate chips.
 Process on high until a dough forms.